CarbonLDP/carbonldp-js-sdk/doc/README.md

 *Parameters*

-- stringValue : The string that represents an URI
+- stringValue: The string that represents an URI